NadaAlsaid/Smart_Parking/README.md

 <h1 align="center"> Smart Parking </h1>

- Smart Parking contain 2 parking area for 2 cars, using IOT to make website to show number of empty parking area and price car should paid ( 3$ for one hour) by using Nodemcu esp8266 .
+ Smart Parking contains 2 parking area for 2 cars, using IOT to create website that shows number of empty parking area and price car should paid ( 3$ for one hour).

 ## Components :
 - Nodemcu esp8266